SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 - H1.1 is supported.
 Height was the most important variable explaining resistance (1.1) and height_ln explained more variation than DBH_ln.

 - H1.2 is partially supported.
 Dominant trees had lower resistance than co-dominant trees, but intermediate and suppressed trees had even lower resistance (co-dominant>dominant>intermediate>suppressed; H1.2a).
-Trees at higher elevations had greater resistance (H1.2b), particularly when they were tall (H1.2c).

-- H1.3 is  partially rejected/ partially accepted: drought resistance decreases with elevation or distance from water (H1.3a).
-However, there is a + interaction between height_ln and elev or distance, indicating that short trees have less resistance (relative to tall trees) as you move up in elevation/away from streams.
+- H1.3 is  partially rejected (1.3a)/ partially accepted (1.3b): drought resistance increases with elevation or distance from water (H1.3a).
+However, there is a consistently + interaction between height_ln and elev or distance (1.3b), indicating that short trees have less resistance (relative to tall trees) as you move up in elevation/away from streams.

 - H2.1 is supported; trees with less negative TLP has lower resistance